-- a) Staff must use KevKall (https:kevkall.houseschools.com) and select the help topic title "Report an E-safety incident" to report incidents - b) The E-safety officer must be informed - c) The E-safety officer will need to judge whether this concern will require an investigation and will report the incident to the Head

-- d) If the result of the investigation has substance, then appropriate action will be required and could include internal response or disciplinary procedures - e) if the incident gives rise to any safeguarding concern, this must be reported immediately to the DSL
+- a) Staff must record the incident on CPOMS indicating that this is an online safety incident - b) The e-safety officer must be informed - c) The e-safety officer will need to judge whether this concern will require an investigation and will report the incident to the Head - d) If the result of the investigation has substance, then appropriate action will be required and could include internal response or disciplinary procedures - e) If the incident gives rise to any safeguarding concern, this must be reported immediately to the DSL when reporting the incident on CPOMS

 5.1.7.
-In the event of suspicion of deliberate misuse and the incident is serious e.g. a member of staff looking at websites that incite racial hatred or a child has uploaded inappropriate images of him/herself, the following procedure should be followed:
+In the event of suspicion of deliberate misuse and the incident is serious e.g., a member of staff looking at websites that incite racial hatred or a child has uploaded inappropriate images of him/herself, the following procedure should be followed:

-- a) The device should be locked - b) No images or content should be forwarded nor should the devices be searched for further content - c) The incident must be reported to the Head and E-safety officer immediately - d) The E-safety officer will liaise with he Technical Support Team immediately so that URLs are closely monitored and recorded (to provide further protection) - e) Isolate the computer in question as best you can.
+- a) The device should be locked - b) No images or content should be forwarded nor should the devices be searched for further content - c) The incident must be reported to the Head and e-safety officer immediately - d) The e-safety officer will liaise with he Technical Support team immediately so that URLs are closely monitored and recorded (to provide further protection) - e) Isolate the computer in question as best you can.
 Any change to its state may hinder an investigation - f) Record the URL of any site containing the alleged misuse and describe the nature of the content causing concern.
 It may also be necessary to record and store screenshots of the content on the machine being used for investigation - g) If the content being reviewed includes images of child abuse then the monitoring should be halted and the DSL will consider the situation in accordance with the Safeguarding Policy.
-Other instances would include: - incidents of 'grooming' behaviour - the sending of obscene materials to a child or adult material which potentially breaches the obscene publications legislation - criminally racist material - other criminal conduct, activity or materials - material related to radicalisation.
+Other instances would include:

+- incidents of 'grooming' behaviour

+- the sending of obscene materials to a child or adult material which potentially breaches the obscene publications legislation

+- criminally racist material

+- other criminal conduct, activity or materials

+- material related to radicalisation.